ianrenton/planesailing/README.md

 Blame [@elderlygoose](https://twitter.com/ElderlyGoose)

-### Using and Adapting
+### Can I see what it looks like?

-You can see it running, showing live data from my ADS-B and AIS receivers, at http://planesailing.ianrenton.com.
+You can see it running, showing live data from my ADS-B and AIS receivers, at https://planesailing.ianrenton.com.

+### What's the hardware behind it?

+You can check out the hardware and build guide at https://ianrenton.com/hardware/planesailing/.

+### Can I run my own version?

 My code in this project is subject to "The Unlicence", i.e. it's public domain and you can do what you want with it.